sematext/docs/docs/integration/opensearch-logs.md

 title: OpenSearch Logs Integration
-description: Sematext OpenSearch Logs integration allows you to check query distribution, analyze errors, deprecations and master logs and much more.
+description: Sematext OpenSearch Logs integration allows you to check query distribution, analyze errors, deprecations and cluster manager logs and much more.

 To make use of the Sematext OpenSearch Logs integration, you'll need to install the [Sematext Agent](../agents/sematext-agent/index.md) and configure it to ship OpenSearch logs via the [Logs Discovery](../logs/discovery/intro.md).
 You will want to create or select an existing OpenSearch Logs App because that is what will provide you with all the out of the box dashboards, some of which you can see below.